andreesg/djangocms-rich-page/README.rst

 * Add Page
 * Add Sub Page
 * Remove Page

+And the following new items:
 ----
 * Add Article / Remove Article

-Add Page / Sub Page - Add pages just like django CMS Remove Page - Removes plages just like django CMS
-Add Article - allows to add rich content, "Lead in", "body" and "key visual" to the current page.
+Add Article - Allows to add rich content, "Lead in", "body" and "key visual" to the current page.

-*And don't forget to choose "Rich Page" as the template for the current page ;)
+* And don't forget to choose "Rich Page" as the template for the current page ;)